| The Ideal ManBy Peter Rashkin

 there’s a good potboiler of a crime, the media sure make it

+seem like Crime is Ravaging Our Communities.)
 John works for an international shipping company with offices all

 over the world.
 He worked for them in China, now he works for them